ucsb-cs184-f24/team08-StudyMeets/docs/DESIGN.md

 ## Evaluation/ Testing ##

 - **JEST:** We used Jest to test the rendering and functionality of key components of our app.
-Run `npm test` to run the tests.
+We had trouble setting up Jest as it had compatibility issues with our setup using certain versions of react native and expo go.
+However, when we updated the Expo SDK, we were able to run the testing.
+You can run `npm test` to see the test results.